ajkr195/Avni/README.md

 Version : 1.1

-Sidebar is responsive now to varying screen sizes -- icons+text, icons only and hidden.
+Sidebar is now more responsive to varying screen sizes -- icons+text, icons only and hidden.

-Added feature to disable (remove) sidebar and its toggle button from "settings" panel.
+Added feature to disable (remove) sidebar and its toggle button.
+It can be done by activating/selecting compact mode  from "settings" panel modal.
+Setting panel/modal can be located in Settings from user icon in top right corner, as shown in the corresponding screenshots below.